 Duties and other import taxes are levied on the customs value of the goods at the point of importation.
 The customs value is based on the transaction value of the goods imported.
 In practice, the C.I.F. (cost, insurance, freight) value is commonly used as the customs value.
 To assess customs value, the place of importation must be indicated.
 In the case of sea and air cargo, the place of importation is the unloading location.
 In surface transportation, it is the Customs Office at the frontier.
 The customs value is determined according to the General Agreement on Tariffs and trade (GATT) Valuation Agreement and the Community Customs Code (Council regulation 2913/92), and the Regulation Laying Down Provisions for Implementation of the Customs Code (Commission regulation 2454/93).
 Depending on the product and excluding foodstuffs, import tariffs range from 0-17 percent.
 Duties for non-EU countries are relatively low, especially for manufactured goods, ranging on average from 2.61 percent to 4.17 percent.
 However, textile and clothing items still have high duties and quotas.

-Please consult Finnish Customs for more information regarding import tariffs.
+Please consult Finnish Customs for further information.